schuler-robotics/ultrasonic-rangefinder/README.md

 schuler at usa.com
 </pre>

-(1) At the time of this writing, imperial units are widely used for lawn mower cutting diameters and lawn dimensions-- inches and ft^2, respectively.
+(1) At the time of this writing, imperial units are widely used in the USA for lawn mower cutting diameters and lawn dimensions-- inches and ft^2, respectively.
 Other distances will be given in MKS units, e.g. mm^2, as appropriate.
 To paraphrase Andy Weir in his scifi book "Hail Mary", sometimes it's hard being an American scientist.